nicolasdao/create-keys/README.md

+> __WARNING__: This assistant only generates RSA and ECDSA private/public keys.
+We are still working on supporting SSH keys.
+In the meantime, please use the `ssh-keygen` tool as documented in the [Annexes](#annexes) section under the [Generating SSH keys](#generating-ssh-keys) topic.

 # create-key

 Terminal assistant to generate or read cryptographic keys.
 This utility was created out of frustration, as more time was spent Googling _how to use openssl_ rather than getting things done.
 This utility is originally aimed to be used via `npx`, but it can also be used in NodeJS programs.
 It is not as powerful as openssl as it only support RSA and ECDSA ciphers.
 Thanks to `npx`, there is no need to install this utility, just make sure that `npm` > 5.2 is installed and then run: